-The river and its associated floodplain and wetland habitats support riparian vegetation communities such as river red gum and yellow box, and threatened species including Murray cod, Macquarie perch, silver perch, river blackfish, bush stone-curlew, carpet python and royal spoonbill.
+The river and its associated floodplain and wetlands support riparian vegetation communities such as river red gum and yellow box, and threatened species including Murray cod, Macquarie perch, silver perch, river blackfish, bush stone-curlew, carpet python and royal spoonbill.
 They also contain important cultural heritage sites, provide water for agriculture and support recreational activities such as fishing, camping and bushwalking.

 In 2013 an environmental watering plan identified a range of priority watering actions for all reaches of the Broken River.
 The priority watering actions include: